alex-hh/cagi5_mpra_prediction/README.md

   1. ‘ref_sequence’ and ‘alt_sequence’ columns containing the first two outputs of utils.get_check_sequences_cagi5, and representing the full sequences for ref and alt alleles must be added to the data frame before passing it to the CV handler (ChunkCV). get_check_sequences_cagi5 uses the enhancer id to get the reference sequence from the set of reference sequences saved in the first preprocessing step above, and from this sequence computes the appropriate full alternate allele sequence based on the genomic coordinates of the variants and of the start/end points of the enhancer sequence.

   2. DSDataKerasModel.get_features method will generate ref and alt predictions for each variant, then invokes utils.snp_feats_from_preds to convert these into a score for each variant, based on the type of comparison (diff/log odds..) specified via the feat types argument (see above).

+## Modelling Ideas

+  - Model each enhancer separately
+  - Smooth the conservation scores over different length scales
+  - Spatially smooth the predictions
+  - Use more features from ENCODE (cell types)

+## Advice from Elena Vigorito

+Thanks for the meeting.
+I can only give you some biological advice, which may not be useful.

+  1. If the size of the promoter and enhancers cloned in the vector is small (dont remember) I dont think you will get the chromatin marks that you get from endogenous regions, so likely that info wont be very useful, but it may be worth looking at the literature.

+  2. I think transcription binding sites are useful and I would check which ones are present and occupied  from encode chip-seq data.
+I would also check that in the cell type that they are doing the experiments those transcription factors are expressed (very common cell lines, RNA-seq data).
+Also, I would try to look for databases that tells altering mutations for transcription factors binding sites.

+## Other Advice

+Lorenz suggested looking at effect sizes associated with different nucleotide substitutions.
+I have added some exploratory analysis that seems to show this is a real effect and have also added features for this.

+Paul Newcombe suggested integrating information from eQTL studies, perhaps the GTEx one in particular but realised that these will only cover a small fraction of substitutions.

+Maria suggested modelling the spatial effects with some latent variable process such as a hidden Markov model.